Lenovo: Lenovo Accelerator

 As of June 2016, a Duo Labs report stated that Lenovo was still installing bloatware, some of which leads to security vulnerabilities as soon as the user turns on their new PC.
 Lenovo advised users to remove the offending app, "Lenovo Accelerator".
 According to Lenovo, the app, designed to "speed up the loading" of Lenovo applications, created a man-in-the-middle security vulnerability.

 U.S. Marine network security breach

-In February 2021, Bloomberg Business reported that U.S. investigators found in 2008 that military units in Iraq were using Lenovo laptops in which the hardware had been altered.
-According to a testimony from the case in 2010, "A large amount of Lenovo laptops were sold to the U.S. military that had a chip encrypted on the motherboard that would record all the data that was being inputted into that laptop and send it back to China".
+In February 2021, Bloomberg Businessweek reported that U.S. investigators found in 2008 that military units in Iraq were using Lenovo laptops in which the hardware had been altered.
+According to a testimony from the case in 2010, "A large amount of Lenovo laptops were sold to the U.S. military that had a chip encrypted [sic] on the motherboard that would record all the data that was being inputted into that laptop and send it back to China".
+Moreover, according to the article, "Lenovo was unaware of the testimony and the U.S. military did not inform the company of any security concerns," and that a Lenovo spokesperson stated that they "...have no way to assess the allegations you cite or whether security concerns may have been triggered by third-party interference".